Compliance

 Implementation:

-• Add consent checkbox to video interview scheduling
+• Add consent checkbox to video interview scheduling, with plain-language explanations.

-• Collect consent via DocuSign, email confirmation, or online form
+• Collect consent via DocuSign, email confirmation, or online form, ensuring it's revocable at any time.

 5. Alternative Processes (Colorado, Best Practice Everywhere)